-- Select the layer you wish to remove in the Layer Stack - Click on the Remove(-) button under the Layer Stack
+- 1. Select the layer you wish to remove in the Layer Stack

+- 2. Do one of the following:

+- Click on the Remove(-) button under the Layer Stack

-• Choose Layer → Delete Layer
+- Choose Layer > Delete Layer

-The selected layer is removed
+- 3. The selected layer is removed

-5.5.
-Adding a New Layer Based on a Data Selection
+5.5 Adding a New Layer Based on a Data Selection

 If you want to create a new layer from a selection of data in your map, select the data you want to add to a new layer in the Data window.
-Now, Layer → Create Layer from Selection.
+Now, choose Layer > Create Layer from Selection.